 An older horse no longer in ridden work should be checked just as frequently and sometimes more often than those in ridden work.
-The same careful attention should be paid to their overall demeanour and general behaviour.
+You should pay the same careful attention to their overall demeanor and general behavior.
+Here are some things to consider when assessing quality of life in older horses.

 Senior Horse Dentistry